rordeix/SpiriaKeyboardAdjustment/README.md

 }
 ```

-If you want to use a constraint to the main view instead of resize the controller view, you can assign the constraint from the UIBuilder to the ```adjustBottomConstraint``` property, or just implements its getter method with the constraint you want.
+If you want to use a constraint to the main view instead of resize the controller view, you can assign the constraint from the UIBuilder to the ```adjustBottomConstraint``` property, or just implement its getter method with the constraint you want.

 ![Demo](https://j.gifs.com/W6qXBx.gif)